 This is a sample text to show you how Grammarly highlights your errors.

 To use the ‘See more in Grammarly’ option just hover your mouse over one of your errors and you will see a popup.
 In that popup, you will see the option.

 Once you select ‘See more in Grammarly’ the text within that block will show in another window.

 You can see all the errors and offered corrections on the right-hand side.
 To apply the correction hover your mouse over the list on the right and click.
-It is as easy as that.

 To correct errors within your post.
 Hover your mouse over any highlighted errors and click on the offered correction.

 When you open the ‘See more in Grammarly’ option.
 In that new window on the bottom right, you can see more errors.
 These ‘yellow’ errors will be highlighted if you upgrade to the paid version of Grammarly.

 I always proofread my posts before I post them but having a helping hand to check my spelling and grammatical errors save me time.